ahujaesh/daringdragonswebpage/README.md

 - Replace duplicate ```<html>``` tags with only one.
 (Explanation: When I was optimizing my SEO, I just copy-pasted my ```<head>``` tags from file to file, and the one I copied had an error - one ```<head>``` tag that was normal and one that had ```<html lang="en">``` on it.)
 - Update the copyright dates on the bottom of the page from 2023 to 2024 (Four months into 2024...)
 - Update video view count (I forgot to check it so it went up over 600 views)
-- Add disclaimers to testing pages
+- Add disclaimers to the testing pages
 - Update with 2024 - 2025 challenge previews
 - Fix spelling mistakes
 - Bold places in the awards section of the main page